 The Q Award at the Fortworth Gay and Lesbian International Film Festival and

-Ms. Bonilla made her big screen debut in Above Suspicion, with
+Ms. Bonilla, first stepped onto the screen in Above Suspicion, with

 Christopher Reeve and